Practical Small Animal Ultrasound: AFAST Scanning Techniques

-Back by popular demand, ultrasonography educator Dr. Camilla Edwards will teach best practices for abdominal focused assessment for trauma, triage and tracking in small and medium animals.
-You'll learn proven techniques to rapidly identify the presence of fluid within the peritoneal and pericardial spaces using the latest advancements in wireless handheld ultrasound.
+Back by popular demand, ultrasonography educator, Dr. Camilla Edwards teaches best practices for abdominal focused assessment for trauma, triage and tracking in small and medium animals.
+You’ll learn proven techniques to rapidly identify the presence of fluid within the peritoneal and pericardial spaces using the latest advancements in wireless handheld ultrasound.

 Physical examinations can only answer so many clinical questions, hence to the growing popularity of focused ultrasound exams in emergency settings.
-In this very practical session, Dr. Edward will provide step-by-step instructions for a successful AFAST exam with the aid of Pippi, Nova Scotia Duck Tolling Retriever.
+In this very practical session, Dr. Edward provides step-by-step instructions for a successful AFAST exam with the aid of Pippi, Nova Scotia Duck Tolling Retriever.

-What’s more, Dr. Edwards will discuss how to, as quickly as possible, evaluate the severity of the pathology to aid in triaging your patients.
-You'll learn how to use high-definition ultrasound to immediately answer questions like: how is the condition progressing?
+What’s more, Dr. Edwards discusses how to, as quickly as possible, evaluate the severity of the pathology to aid in triaging your patients.
+You’ll learn how to use high-definition ultrasound to immediately answer questions like: how is the condition progressing?
 Is the intra-abdominal bleeding worsening?
-Is the treatment that you're giving helping?
-She will show you how to get the answers in the images to improve diagnostic confidence and to bring reassurance the owners of your emergency patients.
+Is the treatment that you’re giving helping?
+She shows you how to get the answers in the images to improve diagnostic confidence and to bring reassurance the owners of your emergency patients.